How to End Navigation on Google Maps in Android & iPhone

 These voice assistants will confirm the action by either a visual cue on your screen or an auditory response, signaling that navigation has been successfully stopped.
 This process allows for a safer way to manage navigation while on the move.

-3. End navigation through the notification panel
+3. End navigation through the Notification panel

 For times when voice commands aren’t convenient or if you prefer a method without directly interacting with the Google Maps app, stopping your navigation through the Notification Panel on your device is a swift alternative.